-The aggregate amount of compensation paid by us and our subsidiaries during the year ended March 31, 2020 to all directors and officers as a group for services in all capacities was approximately \$1,301,000.
-Total compensation for the benefit of Anthony So was approximately \$643,000, for the benefit of Kim Wah Chung was approximately \$171,000, for the benefit of Andrew So was approximately \$265,000, for the benefit of Albert So was approximately \$162,000 and for the benefit of Henry F. Schlueter was an aggregate of approximately \$60,000.
+The aggregate amount of compensation paid by us and our subsidiaries during the year ended March 31, 2022 to all directors and officers as a group for services in all capacities was approximately \$1,441,000.
+Total compensation for the benefit of Anthony So was approximately \$643,000, for the benefit of Kim Wah Chung was approximately \$171,000, for the benefit of Andrew So was approximately \$383,000, for the benefit of Albert So was approximately \$184,000, for the benefit of Henry F. Schlueter was an aggregate of approximately \$60,000, and for the benefit of Woo-Ping Fok was an aggregate of approximately \$nil.
 One of the properties of the Company in Hong Kong is also provided to Mr. Anthony So for his accommodation.
-The approximately \$60,000 listed as having been paid for the benefit of Mr. Schlueter was paid to his law firm, Schlueter & Associates, P.C., for legal services rendered.
-The amount for the year ended March 31, 2020, included unpaid vacation payments of approximately \$43,000, \$16,000 and \$10,000 for Mr. Anthony So, Mr. Kim Wah Chung, Mr. Andrew So and Mr. Albert So, respectively.
+The approximately \$60,000 paid for the benefit of Mr. Schlueter was paid to Schlueter & Associates, P.C., for legal services rendered.
+The amount for the year ended March 31, 2022 included unpaid vacation payments of approximately \$43,000, \$11,000, \$15,000 and \$12,000 for Mr. Anthony So, Mr. Kim Wah Chung, Mr. Andrew So and Mr. Albert So, respectively.

-We did not set aside or accrue any amounts to provide pension, retirement or similar benefits for directors and officers for the fiscal year ended March 31, 2020, other than contributions to our Provident Fund Plan, which aggregated \$18,000 for officers and directors.
+We did not set aside or accrue any amounts to provide pension, retirement or similar benefits for directors and officers for the fiscal year ended March 31, 2022, other than contributions to our Provident Fund Plan, which aggregated \$18,000 for officers and directors.